DPDK/dpdk/doc/guides/nics/ntnic.rst

 - CAM and TCAM based matching.
 - Exact match of 140 million flows and policies.
 - Tunnel HW offload: Packet type, inner/outer RSS, IP and UDP checksum verification.
+- RSS hash
+- RSS key update
+- RSS based on VLAN or 5-tuple.
+- RSS using different combinations of fields: L3 only, L4 only or both, and source only, destination only or both.
+- Several RSS hash keys, one for each flow type.
+- Default RSS operation with no hash key specification.

 Limitations
 ~~~~~~~~~~~